reactiveui/website/reactiveui/docs/handbook/view-models/boilerplate-code.md

 Source Generators add to your code instead of replacing it, so you we use fields and methods to generate the properties and commands.

 The `[Reactive]` and `[ObservableAsProperty]` Attributes are applied to fields, and the Source Generator will generate the properties for you.
-[Reactive] will generate a property with a backing field and the RaiseAndSetIfChanged method.
+`[Reactive]` will generate a property with a backing field and the RaiseAndSetIfChanged method.
+You can provide initialisers for the field.
 `[ObservableAsProperty]` will generate a property with a ObservableAsPropertyHelper backing field.
+Any initialisers will be ignored.

 The `[ReactiveCommand]` Attribute is applied to methods, and the Source Generator will generate a ReactiveCommand property for you.
 The method can be one of the following